Tensor diagrams and Chebyshev polynomials: Discussion and outlook

-\begin{rem} There are values of $a,b$ such that the cluster algebra structure on $R_{a,b}(V)$ contains a sub-cluster algebra of affine type $A_1^{(1)}$, see \cite{FP}.
-It can then be shown, that the invariant $[W]$, defined by the minimal non-elliptic single-cycle web $W$, can be expressed as $[W]=z_0z_3-z_1z_2\in R_{a,b}(V)$ where all $z_i$ are cluster variables belonging to the two clusters $\{z_0,z_1\}$ and $\{z_2,z_3\}$ of $R_{a,b}(V)$, up to coefficient variables.
-This description of $[W]$ matches the topological description of the variable $z$ parametrized by the closed loop in the annulus with one marked point on each boundary component. \end{rem}
+In this work we showed how a class of $\mathrm{SL(V)}$-invariant polynomial functions of $R_{a,b}(V)$ can be described using recursion formulas, see Theorem ~\ref{thmC1.2} and Theorem ~\ref{thmC2:2}.
+The formulas we find agree with the recursions arising in the context of surface cluster algebras.
+To better understand this relationship, one has to go back to the work of S.\ Fomin and P.\ Pylyavskyy, \cite{FP}.
+From their results one deduces that there are values $a, b$ such that the ring $R_{a,b}(V)$ contains a sub-cluster algebra structure of affine type $A_1^{(1)},$ see Figure 20 in \cite{FP}.
+For this structure, the $\mathrm{SL(V)}$-invariant $[W]$ defined by the hexagonal web $W,$ can be expressed as $[W]=z_0z_3-z_1z_2\in R_{a,b}(V),$ where all $z_i$ are cluster variables belonging to the two clusters $\{z_0,z_1\}$ and $\{z_2,z_3\}$ of $R_{a,b}(V),$ up to coefficient variables.
+This description of $[W]$ matches the topological description of the variable $z$ established in several papers, see Section \ref{sect:intro}.
+In addition, an important role is played by the invariant $[b(W)]$ appearing in our recursions.
+More precisely, this $\mathrm{SL(V)}$-invariant can be thought of as a generalization of the coefficients described in \cite{MSW}.
+To see this it suffices to remove the internal trivalent vertices of $b(W),$ using skein relations, and compare with Definition 6.1. in \cite{FP}.

+In light of these results and the evidences of B.\ Leclerc \cite{Leclerc} and of P.\ Lampe \cite{MR2817684}, A.\ Berenstein and A.\ Zelevinsky \cite{MR3180605} as well as the results of M.~Ding and F.\ Xu \cite{MR2916330} it is generally expected that Chebyshev polynomials $(U_k)_{k\in\mathbb Z_{\geq 0}}$ in the variable $[W]$ belong the specialization at $q=1$ of Lusztig's dual canonical basis for $R_{a,b}(V)$.
+However, when we relate our recursions to the dual canonical basis of the invariant space $\mathrm{Hom}_{U_q(\mathfrak{sl}_3)}(V^\sigma,\mathbb C(q^\frac{1}{2}))$ for an appropriated tensor product $V^{\sigma}$ we find an example suggesting that there is a disagreement at the level of coefficients, see Proposition ~\ref{chebnotdual5}.

-Since $R_{a,b}(V)$ often carries simultaneously several cluster algebra structures, it is not clear how the decomposition of $[W]$ in the last remark generalizes to $\mathrm{Inv}(V)$.
-Moreover, it is not clear which diagrammatic representation of the product rule should be considered and how to match the rule of the coefficient variables for the given cluster algebra structure.\\
+A possible explanation for this inconsistency might be that $R_{a,b}(V)$ often carries simultaneously several cluster algebra structures, as explained in \cite{FP} and it remains unclear how these generalize to the $U_q(\mathfrak{sl}_3)$-invariant setting.
+Moreover, uncertainty still exists about the role of the coefficient variable $[b(W)]$ and its relation to the coefficient variables for the given quantum cluster algebra structures.